craftcms/docs/docs/5.x/extend/element-types.md

 );
 ```

 `mandatory` here means that the layout element _must_ be present in the field layout, not that a value is required.
+Even if a developer has not customized the field layout, Craft will ensure this layout element is added to the first tab.
+The `TitleField` layout element is mandatory by default, and assumes the title comes from a `title` attribute, so there’s nothing to customize!

-Take a look at the existing [field layout element types](repo:craftcms/cms/tree/main/src/fieldlayoutelements) to see which makes the most sense for your attribute.
+Take a look at the existing [field layout element types](repo:craftcms/cms/blob/5.x/src/fieldlayoutelements) to see which makes the most sense for your attribute.
+Field layout elements that exist only to provide feedback or information should extend <craft5:craft\fieldlayoutelements\BaseUiElement>.

 ::: tip
-Despite basing our `price` layout element on <craft5:craft\fieldlayoutelements\TextField>, the class is deceptively well-suited for customization.
+Despite basing our `price` layout element on <craft5:craft\fieldlayoutelements\TextField>, the class supports a wide variety of customizations.
 Here, we’ve begun to transform it into a `number` input.
 :::

+Custom fields are handled for you, automatically—they’ll appear just below your element type’s native field layout elements in the field layout designer sidebar.

 ### Saving Custom Field Values